ButcherDing/ButcherDing/README.md

 - 🔭 I’m currently wrapping up an e-commerce React (Redux RTK) app for a Vancouver artist.
 - 😄 Pronouns: He/Him
-- 💬Ask me about: Redux/RTK, How to teach/learn, Ecological Economics 🤔
+- 💬 Ask me about: Redux/RTK, How to teach/learn, Ecological Economics 🤔
-- 📫 How to reach me: evon.scott@gmail.com
 - ⚡ Fun fact: HIRE ME.

 Too subtle?

 #### How do I stand out from the pack?
 What makes me ✨ _special_ ✨:

-- I made [this](https://ines-chuaqui-preview.netlify.app/) - [(repo here)](https://github.com/ButcherDing/ines-chuaqui).
+- I made [this](https://ines-chuaqui-preview.netlify.app/) - repo [here](https://github.com/ButcherDing/ines-chuaqui).
 It has the stamp of approval of my mentor, a senior engineer who works with React every day.
+Ask me about it line by line.
 Not a copy-pasta.

 - A background in Sustainability, Education.
-I care a lot about learning, sharing my knowledge with others, and the impact of the things I/we do.
+I care a lot about learning, sharing my knowledge with others, and the impact of the things I do.

 - Social science.
 Being methodical about understanding people (incl. users, co-workers), their needs, the organisations/groups they belong to, and how it all fits together (the big picture).
 For example I conducted the research for and co-wrote [this paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0219607).